Pearl Amster Youth Concerto Competition

 Spotlighting exceptional young musicians age 18 and under from Austin and the surrounding areas, the Pearl Amster Youth Concerto Competition gives these youth the opportunity to perform with a full symphony orchestra and win college scholarship assistance.
 Former winners include musicians featured on NPR's From the Top, Carnegie Hall performers, and Juilliard graduates.

 The audition process is in two parts.
 All applicants submit an application that includes an audio recording of the applicant playing the composition and a panel of judges screens the recordings and chooses finalists for the live auditions.
-The second part is the live audition where a panel of three judges selects two to four winners to perform with in concert with the Austin Civic Orchestra.
+The second part is the live audition where a panel of three judges selects three winners to perform with in concert with the Austin Civic Orchestra.

 Check out this page for additional information: Amster Competition Frequently Asked Questions (FAQ).
 If you have questions not included in the FAQ, please e-mail us at email@example.com.